-Among other ludicrous incidents which occurred on the day of

-general dispersion, was one serving forcibly to illustrate the shrewdness of Yankee character.
-A certain "Mynheer," of New Orleans, rather fresh from the other side of the water, had been retailing small-beer quite extensively among the soldiers, at one dime a glass.
-The dimensions of his temporary domicil being rather prescribed, he had arranged the barrel from which he drew the refreshing beverage, so that one end extended beyond the constitutional limits of his territory.
+Among other ludicrons incidents which occurred on the day of general dispersion, was one serving forcibly to illustrate the shrewdness of Yankee character.
+A certain "Mynheer," of New Orleans, rather fresh from the other side of the water, had been retailing "hard cider" quite extensively among the soldiers, at ten cents a glass.
+'The dimensions of his temporary domicil being rather prescribed, he had arranged the barrel from which he drew the refreshing beverage, so that one end extended beyond the constitutional limits of his territory.
 On the last day of grace, notwithstanding his anxiety to sell out and close business, he found his patronage alarmingly diminished.
-His old customers came up to the bar as usual, to enquire the price of beer; but when he responded " ten cents a glass," they gravely informed him that his next neighbor was selling " the same article " at half a dime !
+His old customers came up to the bar as usual, to inquire the price of cider; but when he responded "ten cents a glass," they gravely informed him that his next neighbor was selling "the same article" at half a dime!
 Finally, the Dutchman, on walking round to the rear of his tent, found that a Yankee soldier had tapped the other end of the barrel, and actually sold out, at half price !

-About this period the army was concentrating at Camargo, preparatory to a descent on Monterey, and the boat, on her upward trips, was crowded with volunteers.
-Officers and privates who had escaped the epidemic consequent upon acclimation, all eager to "meet the enemy."
-Many of the young Captains, who had perbaps never before unsheathed a sword, seemed particularly anxious to distinguish themselves.
-Distinction was the all-engrossing subject of conversation, and with their backs against a chair, their feet planted, in true American style, against the railing, they would sit smoking their sigaretto, or masticating James River, with no care to perplex them but the hope of glory.
+About this period, the army was congregating at Camargo, preparatory to marching against Monterey, where Gen. Arista had concentrated a large force; and the boat, on her upward trips, was crowded with volunteers.
+Officers and privates who had escaped the epidemic consequent upon acclimation, were all eager to "meet the enemy."
+Many of the young Captains, who had perhaps never before unsheathed a sword, seemed particularly anxious to immortalize themselves.
+How they should "distinguish" themselves was the all-engrossing subject of conversation, and with their backs against a chair, their feet planted, in true American style, against the railing, they would sit smoking their sigaretto, or masticating James River, with no care to perplex them but the vain hope of glory.